B4PT0R/streamlit_notebook/README.md

 ✅ **Do:**
 - Use one shot cells for expensive operations
 - Test with `--app` flag locally first
-- Add `--app` flag to deployment command or set environment variables
+- Setup a `.env` file with `ST_NOTEBOOK_APP_MODE=true` to ensure locked app mode once deployed.
-- Include all dependencies in `requirements.txt`
+- Include `streamlit-notebook` and all external dependencies in `requirements.txt`
 - Use `st.secrets` for secrets (API keys, database credentials, etc.)

 ❌ **Don't:**
 - Allow code editing in production deployments (the user could read `st.secrets` or run malicious scripts)
-- Hardcode API keys or credentials.
+- Hardcode API keys or credentials in any file exposed in the public repo.
 - Assume filesystem persistence.
 Changes you make to the files will be discarded when the container reboots. (use databases/cloud storage instead)

 ### Multi-Notebook Deployments